List of The Big Bang Theory franchise characters: Leslie Winkle

 Leslie Winkle, PhD (portrayed by Sara Gilbert; main: season 2; recurring: season 1; guest: seasons 3 and 9) is an experimental physicist who shares her lab with Leonard.
 In appearance, she is essentially Leonard's female counterpart, equipped with black-framed glasses and sweat jackets.
-She suffers from lazy eye.
+She has lazy eye.
 She is one of Sheldon's archenemies due to their conflicting scientific ideas and takes every opportunity to insult Sheldon for mistreating her.

 However, she and Sheldon are later shown to be more friendly and her antagonism becomes increasingly less malicious and more playful.

 The character is based on Gilda, a coworker to Leonard and Sheldon envisioned by creators Chuck Lorre and Bill Prady in the unaired original pilot.